tenthyoung/Portfolio/README.md

 # Portfolio
-A Portfolio of all my notable projects.
+A portfolio of all my notable projects.